Respecting ourselves is one of the best gifts we can give our mind and heart. This post explores how we can do that.

-It suggests that we primarily view ourselves as a tool for achieving these things, and when we fail to deliver, we don’t know how to relate to ourselves.
+It suggests that we primarily view ourselves as a tool for achieving these things.
+When we fail to deliver, we don’t know how to relate to ourselves.
 We have problems respecting ourselves.

 Consider how similar this is to situations when other people treat us like objects.
 When other people use us to get what they want, they are often kind, gracious, and friendly to us until we don’t give them what they want.
 But when we fail to deliver the goods, they become aloof, cold, distant.

 What is the Alternative?

 Treating yourself as a person and not an object means that you realize an important truth.
-Your primary purpose is not to be successful or not successful; or beautiful or not beautiful; or thin or not thin; or admired or not admired; or famous or not famous.
+Your primary purpose is not to be successful or not successful; beautiful or not beautiful; thin or not thin; admired or not admired; famous or not famous.

 Allowing yourself to be you in all of your complexity is how you respect yourself and treat yourself as a person rather than an object.
 This is respecting ourselves.

 When we respect ourselves, it allows us to build a peaceful, confident, and stable foundation for our lives.

 It also helps recognize and refuse other people’s attempts to treat us as objects.
 In my next post, I discuss the gift of presence.

 Consistently giving ourselves the gift of presence is respecting ourselves, and it is one of the primary ways we treat ourselves as people and not objects.